 Medical Scribe Jobs (Work at Home) – What To Know

-Work at home medical scribes — this is a new remote job I've been seeing posted quite a bit lately.
-Today, I decided to do some more digging into what medical scribes do, what they earn, what it takes to become one, who is hiring medical scribes, where to get trained, and other details you may be interested in.
+Work-at-home medical scribes — this is a remote job I've been seeing posted quite a bit lately.
+I decided to do some digging into what medical scribes do, what they earn, what it takes to become one, who is hiring, where to get trained, and other details you may be interested in.

 In a way, you are acting as a doctor's personal assistant.